shannon-sbip/datamine/README.md

 __A9__: System generates a short-lived pre-signed S3 URL.

-__A10__: System generates a new UserUpdatedEvent, updating the download count.
+__A10__: System generates a new DownloadEvent, updating the download count.

 __A11__: System forwards the pre-signed S3 URL to the user.